Madpug2022/web-scraper/README.md

 ## Project setup

-There are two ways to set up the project.
-Internally there is a script that will:  </br>
-1- Created the required .env file  </br>
-2- Install node dependencies  </br>
-3- Set up the docker containers  </br>

-You can run the script by using the terminal inside the folder and runing: npm run setup.

-** Alternative manual way **

-If you prefeer to go on a manual way you could follow the next steps:

-1- After cloning the repository change the current .env.example file's name to .env (.env information should never be shared since it is meant to protect sensitive information, but since this is a test we will use it)  </br>
+1- After cloning the repository rename the current .env.example file's name to .env (.env information should never be shared since it is meant to protect sensitive information, but since this is a test we will use it)  </br>
 2- Run ``` npm install ``` to install the node dependencies  </br>
-3- (You must have installed and opened docker desktop for this step) Run ``` docker compose run -d ``` to initialize the containers [MongoDb and App]  </br>
+3- (You must have installed and opened docker desktop for this step) Run ``` docker compose run -d ``` to initialize the containers [MongoDb]  </br>

-This will run a local container with an instance of mongoDB (in port 27017) and the server (in port 3000)
+This will run a local container with an instance of mongoDB (in port 27017)

-3.b- In case the Server is not starting correctly in the docker, you can laun ``` npm run start ``` in the console of the project to start the server in port 3000
+4- Launch ``` npm run start ``` in the console of the project to start the server in port 3000

 ## Usage

-Both methods will initialize a instance of the server in port 3000.
+This methods will initialize a instance of the server in port 3000.
 The port has 4 endpoints:

 @POST (/scrape, {body: {url: "example.com"}}):